The following post is from Emily of Live Renewed: Organizing Homemade Cleaners and Supplies – Part 2

 The supplies do not require significant financial investment and can be found at your local discount store.

-Here are some supplies you may need:
+Here are some supplies you may need for your cleaners:

 - Spray bottles and other homemade cleaning containers